 The criminal lawyer is the one who specialized in criminal cases such as drug trafficking, thefts, extended to murder.
 These lawyers may fight for criminals or against the criminals

-Crimes are generally classified as felony and misdemeanour offences.
-A crime is a felony when the person is charged with the high penalty than one year in jail and crime is a misdemeanour when the person is charged with less penalty than one year in jail.
+Crimes are generally classified as felony and misdemeanor offenses.
+A crime is a felony when the person is charged with a high penalty than one year in jail and crime is a misdemeanor when the person is charged with less penalty than one year in jail.

 These lawyers come into a role when the issues are related to the website's terms and conditions also in case of piracy issues related to movies, copyrights issues,

-Common Law Admission Test (CLAT) is the most written law entrance test in India after Class XII.
+Common-Law Admission Test, known as CLAT, is the most written law entrance test in India after Class XII.
 CLAT started its journey in 2008 and today it has more than 40,000 students who write the entrance test every year to secure a seat in one of the National Law Universities including NLSIU Bangalore - the Harvard of the East and is conducted every year to select students for the 19 National Law Universities in India, other than the National Law University - Delhi & HP National Law University - Shimla, which have their own process to select the students.

 CLAT is one of the toughest exams to ace in the country.
 About 50,000 people apply and attend this exam, the top 58 make it to the top national law school in India which is the NLSIU.

 CLAT Scores are also accepted by other law schools including NMIMS - Mumbai, UPES - Dehradun and Nirma University - Ahmedabad, to name a few.

 Eligibility Criteria for CLAT